Whenever we post about favorite salad toppings we get questions about how/when kids can eat salads, too - this post is very long overdue!

 Sometimes we need to add Calorie Boosters to foods to help each bite count.
 One simple strategy we use with our clients is adding a layer of fat/oil underneath other toppings on toast, pancakes, waffles, rice cakes, sweet potato spears, etc. It helps each and every bite count a little bit more.

 How do you know if your child needs this?
 Talk to your doc first!
 Are they worried about your kiddo’s growth?
 Can their growth trajectory be explained by genetic/environmental factors?
-If you’re doc’s not worried, keep doing what you’re doing!
+If your doc’s not worried, keep doing what you’re doing!
 On the other hand, if your provider has expressed concern in your child’s growth it may help to try these strategies.

 Nut allergy?
 Use sunflower seed butter or tahini (shown on top right toast).